 Housing and Life in Seattle

 While on exchange at the UW, Visiting Graduate Students in French Studies teach one elementary or intermediate level French class for undergraduates per quarter.
-The Teaching Assistantship Form must be completed and mailed to the Division of French and Italian Studies as part of your application.
+The Teaching Assistantship application must be completed and sent to the Department of French and Italian Studies as part of your application.
+Learn more about Teaching Assistantships in French and Italian Studies.
 The address is as follows:

 University of Washington